digipost/signering-docs/source/client-integration/direct-flow.rst

     ..  group-tab:: C#

-        ..  code-block:: c#

-            //This functionality exists in C#, but the example has not been generated yet.
-            //For now, please refer to the Java tab, as the API and concepts described there have
-            //equivalent representations in the .NET client library.
+        This is currently not implemented in the C# client.
+However all contents of non-completed jobs, as well as completed jobs without :ref:`long-term-validation-and-storage` will be deleted automatically in 40 days.

     ..  group-tab:: Java

         ..  code-block:: java

-            DirectClient client = null; // As initialized earlier DirectJobStatusResponse directJobStatusResponse = null; // As returned when getting job status
+            DirectClient client = // As initialized earlier DirectJobStatusResponse jobStatusResponse = // As returned when getting job status var deleteDocumentsUrl = jobStatusResponse.getDeleteDocumentsUrl();

-            client.deleteDocuments(directJobStatusResponse.getDeleteDocumentsUrl());
+            if (deleteDocumentsUrl != null) {
+                client.deleteDocuments(jobStatusResponse.getDeleteDocumentsUrl());
+            }

     ..  group-tab:: HTTP

-        This functionality exists with integration via HTTP, but the example has not been generated yet.
+        Whenever a job is deletable, the status responses will contain a `delete-documents-url <https://github.com/digipost/signature-api-specification/blob/3.1.0/schema/xsd/direct.xsd#L289>`_ element.
+Issuing a ``DELETE`` to this URL will delete all document contents from this job.

 ..  |direkteflytskjema| image:: https://raw.githubusercontent.com/digipost/signature-api-specification/main/integrasjon/flytskjemaer/synkron-maskin-til-maskin.png